leftygray/Evaluation_Modeling_Scripts/readme.md

 # Modelling and Evaluation Scripts

-This folder contains individual scripts useful for my role as the modeling and evaluation coordinator/officer at the Kirby Institute.
+This folder contains individual scripts useful for my surveillance modeling and evaluation work at the Kirby Institute.